-Figure 1: Building blocks of the CHE prototype with associated uncertainties and the specific deliverable reports associated with the specific building blocks Figure 2: Schematic of methodology used to derive national annual and monthly uncertainties from activity and emission factor data through to a log-normal uncertainty distribution for 7 sectors per country Figure 3: Global standard error of IFS model XCO2 (ppm) across 50-member ensemble after 10 days.
+Figure 1: Building blocks of the CHE prototype with associated uncertainties and the specific deliverable reports associated with the specific building blocks8 Figure 2: Schematic of methodology used to derive national annual and monthly uncertainties from activity and emission factor data through to a log-normal uncertainty distribution for 7 sectors per country14 Figure 3: Global standard error of IFS model XCO2 (ppm) across 50-member ensemble after 10 days.
 Errors shown are from model transport uncertainty relating to initial meteorological conditions and model physics Figure 4: Uncertainty reduction for the fossil fuel CO2 fluxes between midnight and 1 pm on 5 January 2015.
-Assimilated data are either (left) a CO2 column image at noon (swath 200 km; $\sigma$ = 1ppm; hashed area) or (right) the same with surface CO in situ measurements (fro from 10 am to 4 pm; $\sigma$ = 5ppb; red dots)15 Figure 5: Upper four panels: Random (top) and systematic (middle) errors in CO 2 retrievals (ppm) from one (left) and four (right) satellites during the first day of June 2008.
+Assimilated data are either (left) a CO2 column image at noon (swath 200 km; σ = 1ppm; hashed area) or (right) the same with surface CO in situ measurements (fro from 10 am to 4 pm; σ = 5ppb; red dots) Figure 5: Upper four panels: Random (top) and systematic (middle) errors in CO 2 retrievals (ppm) from one (left) and four (right) satellites during the first day of June 2008.
 Bottom panels: Locations of in situ sites for network with 15 (left) and 141 (right) sites.
 Note that the retrieval errors shown here are aggregated on a 0.5° grid (individual 2 km by 2 km pixels have larger errors).
-Figure 6: CCFFDAS posterior uncertainties of national total emissions (other sector and first week of June) from full Jacobian (black) and leading Eigenvalue approximation (red); left for Brazil and right for China18 Tables T. I. A. II Table 1 : Uncertainty components and state of knowledge of them in an anthropogenic CO2 inversion / data assimilation system Table 2: Posterior uncertainty in national CO 2 fossil fuel emissions (MtC/week) during the first week of June 2008 for two sectors and five selected countries: Australia (AUS), Brazil (BRA), China (CHN), Germany (DEU), and Poland (POL) Table 3: Immediate development needs of the prototype with respect to the uncertainty representation Table 4: Research priorities linked to the domain (global, regional, local) and stream for application in the prototype: Near Real Time (NRT), or re-analysis (RA).
-An estimate of the effort required is given in person months24
+Figure 6: CCFFDAS posterior uncertainties of national total emissions (other sector and first week of June) from full Jacobian (black) and leading Eigenvalue approximation (red); left for Brazil and right for China Tables Table 1 : Uncertainty components and state of knowledge of them in an anthropogenic CO2 inversion / data assimilation system Table 2: Posterior uncertainty in national CO 2 fossil fuel emissions (MtC/week) during the first week of June 2008 for two sectors and five selected countries: Australia (AUS), Brazil (BRA), China (CHN), Germany (DEU), and Poland (POL) Table 3: Immediate development needs of the prototype with respect to the uncertainty representation.
+The colour coding in the Recommendation cell refers to the priority for implementation of the recommendation in the prototype: red: high priority; yellow: medium priority; green: low priority23 Table 4: Research priorities linked to the domain (global, regional, local) and stream for application in the prototype: Near Real Time (NRT), or re-analysis (RA).
+An estimate of the effort required is given in person months and offer required to given in person monthly